Timinator2000/Algorithm_X/09 - advanced techniques/05 - reduce_.md

 # This Will Be Important Later

 You may have already finished all the Sudoku puzzles without any problem-space reduction.
-I strongly suggest you consider following through with what I'm about to suggest and the reason is because of [Killer Sudoku Solver](https://www.codingame.com/training/medium/killer-sudoku-solver) and [Killer Sudoku Extreme](https://www.codingame.com/training/hard/killer-sudoku-extreme-challenge).
+I strongly suggest you consider following through with what I'm about to propose and the reason is because of [Killer Sudoku Solver](https://www.codingame.com/training/medium/killer-sudoku-solver) and [Killer Sudoku Extreme](https://www.codingame.com/training/hard/killer-sudoku-extreme-challenge).
 100% of any effort you put forward on this exercise will benefit you when you solve the Killer Sudoku puzzles, which begin with all the same rules as Sudoku and then add a few details you can tackle later.

 # Initial Challenge - Lone Singles

-My initial challenge is for you implement the reduction technique coverd in the previous pages.
+My initial challenge is for you to implement the reduction technique covered in the previous pages.
 On the website [Learn-Sudoku.com](https://learn-sudoku.com), this technique is referred to as [Lone Singles](https://learn-sudoku.com/lone-singles.html).
 For any cell that has been reduced to a single candidate, that value may be removed from the candidate lists of all other cells in the same groups.
 With just this one reduction technique, you can achieve the following results on each of the [Codingame](https://www.codingame.com/) Sudoku puzzles...without any backtracking.

 <BR>